 - Let the pork chops rest, uncovered, off the grill for 5 minutes before serving.

 Apple Dijon Glaze

 - I like to make the glaze while the pork chops are resting, or if someone else is grilling I will make it while the chops are on the grill

 - In a saucepan add the oil and garlic over low heat and lightly cook the garlic until it is warm and fragrant, about 3 mins. (make sure the garlic does not brown)

 - Add the thawed or semi thawed apple juice concentrate and warm thru.

 - Whisk in both mustards and the salt until they are well combined and emulsified.
 Increase the heat to medium, medium-low and bring the glaze to a hard simmer.
 (It will still be very thin at this point).
 Simmer for 2-3 minutes.

 - Mix together the cornstarch and water in a separate bowl.
 Stir until the cornstarch is dissolved in the water, make sure you get all thick cornstarch off the bottom of the bowl.

 - Turn the temp down to low and stir the cornstarch mixture into the apple juice/mustard mixture.
 Cook for another minute.

 - Pull the glaze off the heat.
 It will thicken as it sits, about 3 minutes.
-(If you want your glaze a little thicker put it back on low heat and add another 1 tsp cornstarch mixed with 1/2 tsp cold water)
+(If you want your glaze a little thicker put it back on low heat and add another 1 teaspoon cornstarch mixed with ½ teaspoon cold water)